Climate change in China: Agriculture

 In the years 1970-2016 the occurrence of crop pest and diseases increased 4 times.
 22% of that rise are due to climate change.
 By the year 2100 the occurrence will rise 243% under a low emission scenario and by 460% under a high emissions scenario.
 China is the biggest producer of wheat and rice in the world.
-It is in the second place in maize production.
+It is in the second place in maize production.The negative effects of climate change on China's agriculture have become increasingly evident.
+Climate change has increased the frequency and severity of heat stress and drought, contributing to greater variability in agricultural production and affecting crop yields and quality.
+Future climate change is projected to reduce the yields of major crops, including wheat, rice, and maize, and to alter the geographic distribution of agricultural production.

-The negative effects on China's agriculture caused by climate change have appeared.
-There was an increase in agricultural production instability, severe damages caused by high temperature and drought, and lower production and quality in the prairie.
-In the near future, climate change may cause negative influences, causing a reduction of output in wheat, rice, and corn, and change the agricultural distribution of production.
-China is also dealing with agricultural issues due global demands of products such as soybeans.
-This global demand is causing coupled effects that stretch across oceans which in turn is affecting other countries.
+China is also facing agricultural challenges associated with the global demand for commodities such as soybeans.
+China's growing soybean imports have been linked to land-use change and environmental impacts in major producing countries, particularly in South America, illustrating the transnational environmental effects of agricultural commodity trade.

 Over the past 70 years, climate change seriously reduced China's food security.
 Although rising annual temperatures can accelerate crop growth and potentially increase food production, climate change in China has reduced sunshine duration and made rainfall more irregular, increasing the likelihood of climate-related disasters such as drought and flooding.
 Flooding decreased the yields of rice by 8% over the last 20 years.
 As China is the biggest food producer and importer in the world, what happens in the agricultural sector of China has an immediate effect on the global food system.
 China increased its grain self sufficiency by expanding agriculture areas to regions with less rain, giving them water with irrigation systems.
 Now those fields are at risk from water shortage while the irrigation systems demand huge amounts of water what cause depletion of groundwater in many regions.
 The government of China is trying to address the problem by different measures like reducing food waste, increasing international cooperation.
 But some of the measures like using more fertilizers produced from coal can exacerbate the problem.